Hans Goldfreund - Died in Auschwitz Concentration Camp

 ---------- Ernst Berliner (Husband of Anna Else Goldfreund?): Born: 19 May 1881 - Haynau, Distrikt Liegnitz, Niederschlesien, Poland | Murdered: 30 Juni 1938 - Buchenwald Concentration Camp, Germany | Age of Death: 57

-- Possible SURVIVORS of Hans Goldfreund's cousins (children of Isidor Goldfreund)?
+- Possible SURVIVORS ? of Hans Goldfreund's cousins (children and grandchildren of Isidor Goldfreund)